 If we all had our way, all of us would have a swimming pool in the backyard.
 The truth is, few things are as wonderful to have in our homes as a swimming pool.
 With a pool just a few steps away from your house, you have your own refuge whenever the summer months become warmer than usual to the point where just a little movement makes you sweat profusely.

 Of course, no one would want that kind of heat, but should your thermometer hit that high, you can take comfort knowing you have a swimming pool that will keep you and your family cool.
 Have the number of an excellent pool service, and you will be able to enjoy your pool every day of the year, all without a hitch.

-While there would be no question about the value of your swimming pool to you, there will always be the lingering question of whether or not your pool adds value to your home.
+While there would be no question about the value of your swimming pool to you, there is always the lingering question of does a swimming pool add value to your house, or not?

 Pools don’t come cheap

 In the United States, building a 600-sq.-ft. concrete swimming pool could cost upwards of $30,000.
 That figure covers its installation, equipment, and filling.